|

 Icon Text

 Text can be displayed in an icon by using the "IconText" column heading.
 An "Icon" column heading is not needed.
-Move
+The default color is Cyan.
+The IconColor column heading can be used to specify a different color.

 Examples of icons that can be created with the "IconText" column combined with either the "Icon" or "IconColor" columns.